NHS Complaints Procedure

 - Gathering Facts and Evidence: With your funding in place, the next step which is a vital one is to gather documents and information which will serve as evidence to substantiate your claims.
 Where you are unable to bring this evidence, we are more than willing to assist you.
 We will write on your behalf to request access to your medical file, test and scan results and whatever data we will need to make claims.
 An independent medical expert will also be made available to you to perform physical examinations on you and give a report on the severity of injury or harm done as well as other vital information which will be taken into account as we investigate your case.

 - Proving Your Claim (Establishing Liability): Having carried out proper investigations, we aim to make the defendants see that they are guilty and accept liability.
 The NHS Resolution (NHSR) is the body that makes legal representation on behalf of the NHS.
 We will write a “letter of claim” to them including our findings on investigating the acts of negligence suffered by our client.
-Usually, we would expect a response from the Defendant after investigations within three months.
+Usually, we would expect a response from the defendant after investigations within three months.

 - Where you have suffered losses and need urgent medical attention or rehabilitative care vital for your recovery, we will try to secure interim payments from the defendants.
 Interim payments can be secured when the defendant has accepted liability.
 The value secured will be deducted from the total award value when the case is finally settled.

 Negotiations and Payment of Compensation Fee: As soon as liability is accepted.
-Both parties will negotiate a favorable compensation amount taking into consideration the type and severity of harm suffered, financial impacts and future prognosis.
+Both parties will negotiate a favourable compensation amount taking into consideration the type and severity of harm suffered, financial impacts and future prognosis.
 If we handle your case under the Conditional Fee Agreement funding type, then a “success fee” of 25% will be deducted from your settlement value while you receive the rest.

 Medical negligence damages can be very traumatizing and so the compensation received is aimed at ensuring that neither you, your family nor those who depend on the victim do not have to suffer financially.
 It also helps you access the required medical care vital for your recovery.